Go Back

 "What we studied was to wait for a few minutes (usually about 4 to 5 minutes) until hot beverages cool down," Islami said.
 "People may consider other ways to reduce their hot beverages’ temperature, such as adding ice, although we did not study this," he added.

-The study also took the gap of time between pour and sip into consideration as well.
-The subjects' reported preference for very hot tea drinking and reported shorter time from pouring tea to drinking were notably associated with ESCC risk.
+The study also considered the gap of time between pour and sip.
+The subjects' reported preference for very hot tea drinking and shorter time from pouring tea to drinking were notably associated with ESCC risk.

 While including a thermometer with your daily tea drinking may not be part of your current routine, Islami said their results show that consuming beverages hotter than 140 degrees Fahrenheit (60 degrees Celsius) seems to be associated with a higher cancer risk.